-Rehabilitate the cracked and aging tennis courts with the installation of a flex/multi-sport court.
+Rehabilitate the cracked and aging tennis courts.

 Huge cracks (see right) have formed at all four of the Campbell Park tennis courts since original construction.
 The cracks are getting larger with each year.
-The larger the cracks, the more water intrusion occurs, promoting further deterioration.
 These cracks are safety hazard for residents who want to play tennis.
 Attempts to fill the cracks have been made, but the cracks spread over time with weeds and moss growing in.
 In order to fully repair all four courts, complete reconstruction with new base material will be required.
-A flex/multi-sport court installation is recommended so that other sports like pickleball, hockey, volleyball, badminton, basketball can be played on the same court.
-See page 93 for an example of a multi-sport court installation.